amuhebwa/messenger-bot-tutorial/README.md

 1. Create or configure a Facebook App or Page here https://developers.facebook.com/apps/

 2. In the app go to Messenger tab then click Setup Webhook.
 First, put in put in the URI of your Heroku server.
 Be sure to add /webhook to the end of your Server URI.
-- Go ahead and check all the subscription fields.
+Go ahead and check all the subscription fields.
-- Start with "xyz" for your token, see that it fails, and watch your Heroku log.
+Start with "xyz" for your token, see that it fails, and watch your Heroku log.
 Then put in the YOUR_TOKEN you used in your index.js code.
 Verify and Save.

 3. Get a Page Access Token and save this somewhere.
 We will use it in 2 places - once later for setting up access to the Facebook API for your Bot and once now to trigger the Facebook app to send messages to the Bot.
+You will need to select the page that you created earlier.

 4. Go back to Terminal and type in this command to trigger the Facebook app to send messages.
 Remember to use the token you requested earlier.